itbh-at/angular_keycloak/README.md

 ### <a name="example"></a>Example: Multiple Instance and Secured Routing

-This is the complex example of having multiple instances and using `SecuredRouterHook` to secure Anuglar Routing.
+This is the complex example of having multiple instances and using `SecuredRouterHook` to secure Angular Routing.

 Run with `webdev serve example:2700`